Location: Dhaka, Bagerhat, Sundarban, Rajshahi, Sreemangal

 Best time to go: October – March

-Tour Availability: Year round / Any day start except Sunday
+Tour Availability: Year round outside our schedule / Any day start

 Next Scheduled Tour: Please Check Bellow

-Visit the most glorious sights and attractions of Bangladesh, including all three UNESCO World Heritage Sites – Sundarban mangrove forest, the historic 15th-century city of Bagerhat, and the massive 8th-century Buddhist monastery Somapura Mahavihara, with visiting the dilapidating Hindu temples of Puthia, spending three days at Srimangal – the tea capital of Bangladesh, and a day tour to Sonargaon – the old capital of Bengal.
-You’ll get a taste of green forest and wildlife at Sundarbans and Srimangal, combining with exploring some great archaeological sites and experiencing the life of people in Bagerhat, Rajshahi, Sonargaon, and Dhaka, with a leisure trip at paddle steamer called Rocket.
+Visit Bangladesh’s most glorious sights and attractions, including all three UNESCO World Heritage Sites – Sundarban mangrove forest, the historic 15th-century city of Bagerhat, and the massive 8th-century Buddhist monastery Somapura Mahavihara, with visiting the dilapidating Hindu temples of Puthia, spending three days at Sreemangal – the tea capital of Bangladesh, a day tour to Sonargaon – the old capital of Bengal, and much more.
+You’ll get a taste of nature and wildlife at Sundarban and Sreemangal, combined with exploring some great archaeological sites and experiencing life in Bagerhat, Rajshahi, Sonargaon, and Dhaka.

 - Explore the largest mangrove forest on earth and a UNESCO World Heritage Site – Sundarban, for three days.

-- Visit the historical sites at Bagerhat, a UNESCO world heritage city from 15th century, including 60 Dome Mosque.
+- Visit the historical sites at Bagerhat, a UNESCO World Heritage City from the 15th century, including the Sixty Dome Mosque.

-- Visit Somapura Mahavihara, the second largest Buddhist monastery south of the Himalayas from the 8th century, and another UNESCO World Heritage site.
+- Visit Somapura Mahavihara, the second largest Buddhist monastery south of the Himalayas from the 8th century, and another UNESCO World Heritage Site.

-- Visit beautiful temples, palaces, and historic mosques of Rajshahi from the medieval and British colonial periods.
+- Visit beautiful archaeological temples, palaces, and mosques of Rajshahi from the medieval and British colonial periods.

 Itinerary of Glories of Bangladesh